 “HEY!
 What was that all about?!” the young guy said angrily.

 “If nothing exists,” asked the old guy, “where did this anger come from?”

 That’s the story of Yamaoka Tesshu from when he was a young student of Zen.
 He had visited Dokuon of Shokoku, and that’s what happened.

-It’s also a great explanation of simplicity, and your engagement in your life.
+This story is a great explanation of simplicity, and your engagement in your life.